On this page

 - resources allocated to the work of change

-- how you will monitor the progress of the strategy
+- how you’ll monitor the progress of the strategy

 A statement of risk appetite